CodeLabs-Case/GenAIBoxLocal/readme.md

 ## How To
 ### Prep
-    (I've included the virtual env files in github just for convenience) Provide API Key To File: .env
+    (I've included the virtual env files in github just for convenience) You'll Provide
+        API Key and File: .env
-    Provide The Files You Want To Summarize/Work With ./app/data/
+        The Files You Want To Summarize/Work With ./app/data/
                 Templates
                 Context
 ### Start
     Start Virtual Environment
         Paste In Terminal: .\.venv\Scripts\Activate.ps1